Nukleon84/MiniSim/README.md

 The thermodynamics methods implemented in this libary are part of the IKCAPE thermodynamics.
 I reimplemented the equations in my own modeling framework.
 I also use the neutral input format described in their user guide as an input format. http://dechema.de/en/IK_CAPE+THERMO-p-40.html

+# Intended Use-Cases

+MiniSim will probably never feature a GUI or graphical flowsheeting environment.
+Instead I want to focus on automation scenarios, and provide a simulator that is ready for digitalization applications.

+Although MiniSim is right now compiled with the .net Framework, it is fully compatible with .net Core and will remain so in the future.
+This would allow the project to be compiled with Mono on Linux systems.

+From there, many opportunities arise, from deployed soft-sensors running in Docker containers, over simulation micro-service architectures and thermodynamic property calculation REST APIs to Jupyter Notebooks combining process data with simple supplementary models, which would not neccessitate the use of a full-blown process simulator.

 # Quick Start

 In the \doc folder you will find some Jupyter Notebooks that show how the library is to be used in order to simulate chemical processes.